microsoftgraph/microsoft-graph-docs.pt-BR/concepts/uwp.md

             }
 ```

-A classe completa terá a seguinte aparência:
+A classe completa será semelhante a:

 ```
     public class MailHelper